Political Science (POLIT)

 The rise of the state system in the Middle East after World War I; an analysis of the socio-cultural, ideological forces influencing the political behavior of the people of the Middle East.
 In-depth study of selected political systems.
 (Formerly 3700:405)

-POLIT:406 Comparative Constitutional Law (3 Credits)
+POLIT 406 Comparative Constitutional Law (3 Units)

 This course will explore the essential principles and theories of law and constitutionalism and then apply them, comparatively, to several different constitutional traditions from various regions of the world.
 (Formerly 3700:406)

-POLIT:410 International Security Policy (3 Credits)
+POLIT 410 International Security Policy (3 Units)

 Prerequisite: POLIT 310 or HIST 461.
 Introduction to political uses of military forces.
 Major focus on methodological, conceptual, and ethical dilemmas confronted in developing and implementing security policy.
 (Formerly 3700:410)

-POLIT:413 Global Public Health Threats (3 Credits)
+POLIT 413 Global Public Health Threats (3 Units)

 An introduction to comparative global biological and public health security policy.
-Topics include: infectious disease outbreaks, bioterrorism, and potential "nano-terrorism."
+Topics include: infectious disease outbreaks, bioterrorism, and potential 'nano-terrorism.'
 (Formerly 3700:413)

 Studies relationship between politics and economy; mesh theoretical perspectives with exploration of key empirical issues.
 Topics: trade, relations, unions, finance, development, aid, sanctions.
 (Formerly 3700:414)